 Students enrolled in virtual learning will be using tech more than ever.
 Prepare your child for a year of online school by coaching them on internet safety, how to use the camera, and how to use the various functions of their virtual learning environment.

 While some schools will equip students with a laptop or device, you will have one happy and excited student on your hands if you get them a personal laptop.
-Chromebooks are a reasonably priced option that kids find easy to use, though older students might prefer the size of a regular laptop or desktop computer if they are using technology frequently.
+Chromebooks are a reasonably priced option that kids find it easy to use, though older students might prefer the size of a regular laptop or desktop computer if they are using technology frequently.

 You can prepare yourself and your child for virtual learning activities by showing them how to install applications, how to save and organize their work in drives, how to use different functions of Google or Microsoft office, and how to troubleshoot technical issues.
 It can also be handy to learn how your child’s virtual classroom works if their teacher has set one up: applications like Google classroom can enable you to check your child’s homework, assignments, or any other class news.